-Section 1 Introduction to ending your membership in our plan Ending your men own choice): nbership in the plan may be voluntary (your own choice) or involuntary (not your • ave our plan because you have decided that you want to leave.
-Section 2 provides on ending your membership voluntarily. so limited situations where you do not choose to leave, but we are required to end rship.
-Section 4 tells you about situations when we must end your membership. • our plan, our plan must continue to provide your medical care and you will vour cost share until your membership ends. permitted, or yo should consult vending your plan important to und retiree health car choose to end your membership in our plan, re-enrollment may not be u may have to wait until your plan sponsor's next Open Enrollment Period.
-You with your plan sponsor regarding the availability of other coverage prior to membership outside of your plan sponsor's Open Enrollment Period.
-It is erstand your plan sponsor's eligibility policies, and the possible impact to your recoverage options and other retirement benefits before submitting your request abership in our plan.
+Section 1 Introduction to ending your membership in our plan Ending your memown choice): nbership in the plan may be voluntary (your own choice) or involuntary (not your • ave our plan because you have decided that you want to leave.
+Section 2 provides n ending your membership voluntarily. o limited situations where you do not choose to leave, but we are required to end ship.
+Section 4 tells you about situations when we must end your membership. , our plan, our plan must continue to provide your medical care and you will our cost share until your membership ends.
+In the event you choose to end your membership in our plan, re-enrollment may not be permitted, or you may have to wait until your plan sponsor's next.
+Open Enrollment Period.
+You should consult with your plan sponsor regarding the availability of other coverage prior to ending your plan membership outside of your plan sponsor's Open Enrollment Period.
+It is important to understand your plan sponsor's eligibility policies, and the possible impact to your retiree health care coverage options and other retirement benefits before submitting your request to end your membership in our plan.
 Section 2 When can you end your membership in our plan?
-Section 2.1 Where can you get more information about when you can end your membership? uestions about ending your membership you can: n sponsor, ETF ☐ Call Custom • rmation in the Medicare & You 2023 handbook. dicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-(TTY from that coverage have creditable prescription drug coverage (e.g., standalone PDP) and disenroll ge, you may have to pay a Part D late enrollment penalty if you join a Medicare ter going without creditable prescription drug coverage for 63 days or more in a Section 3 Until your membership ends, you must keep getting your medical services through our plan ership ends, and your new Medicare coverage begins, you must continue to get e through our plan.
+Section 2.1 Where can you get more information about when you can end your membership?
+If you have any qu □Call your plan uestions about ending your membership you can: sponsor, ETF □Call Custome er Service. mation in the Medicare &amp; You 2024 handbook. □Contact Med i 1-877-486-204 icare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+(TTY 48). from that coverage nave creditable prescription drug coverage (e.g., standalone PDP) and disenroll ge, you may have to pay a Part D late enrollment penalty if you join a Medicare ter going without creditable prescription drug coverage for 63 days or more in a Section 3 Until your membership ends, you must keep getting your medical items, services through our plan ership ends, and your new Medicare coverage begins, you must continue to get ns, services care through our plan.

-$\hfill \square$ Continue to use our network providers to receive medical care.
+□Continue to use our network providers to receive medical care.

-☐ If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
 Section 4 We might end your membership in the plan in certain situations Section 4.1 When might we end your membership in the plan?
-We must end your membership in the plan if any of the following happen: ☐ We are notified that you no longer meet the eligibility requirements of your former employer, union group or trust administrator (plan sponsor). ☐ If you no longer have Medicare Part A and/or Part B. ☐ If you move out of the United States or its territories. ☐ If you are away from the United States or its territories for more than six months. ☐ If we are notified by Medicare that you are incarcerated (go to prison), Medicare will end your membership in the plan and your group health insurance coverage will be moved to the It's Your Choice Medicare Plus plan. ☐ If you are not a United States citizen or lawfully present in the United States.
+We must end your membership in the plan if any of the following happen: We are notified that you no longer meet the eligibility requirements of your former employer, union group or trust administrator (plan sponsor). □ If you no longer have Medicare Part A and/or Part B. □ If you move out of the United States or its territories. □ If you are away from the United States or its territories for more than six months. □If we are notified by Medicare that you are incarcerated (go to prison), Medicare will end your membership in the plan and your group health insurance coverage will be moved to the It's Your Choice Medicare Plus plan.